mrackwitz/CatchingFire/README.md

 ## Usage

-### AssertNotThrow
+### AssertNoThrow

-`AssertNotThrow` allows you to write safe tests for the happy path of failable functions.
+`AssertNoThrow` allows you to write safe tests for the happy path of failable functions.
 It helps you to avoid the `try!` operator in tests.

 If you want to test a function, which may fail in general, you may think of using `try`.